mkruisbrink/mkruisbrink.github.io/_stack/rightmessage.md

 * RightMessage then sends this data to my CRM (ActiveCampaign/WildMail) for use in extended automations.
 * I can also use the information in webhooks to trigger events in Make.

+First impressions last.
+The first encouter with visitors is where you have to *wow* them.
+Seriously, try this tool for two weeks and let me know your thoughts.

+[Try RightMessage for FREE for 14 days](https://rightmessage.com/pricing?fp_ref=max56){: .btn .btn--success}{:target="_blank"}{:rel="sponsored"}